ScilifelabDataCentre/RDM-guidelines/content/topics/ENA-submission-tutorial.md

 <br>

+### Adding contacts <!-- addera användare tycker jag förtjänar en egen rubrik -->

 Once you have filled in all of the required fields, you can log in to the submission service.
-You may wish to add contacts if you are working with other people to complete your submission.
+You may wish to add contacts if you are collaborating with other people to complete your submission.
 You can do this by logging into your account then selecting *Home > Manage account*.
-Any contacts that you add will be notified if there are any major changes to data submissions, and they will be listed as contacts on public data.
+Added contacts will be notified if there are changes made to data submissions, and they will be listed as contacts on public data.

 ### Preparing the metadata

-To ensure that sample data is registered with at least a minimum amount of metadata, ENA provides <a href="https://www.ebi.ac.uk/ena/browser/checklists" target="_blank">“Sample Checklists”</a> which are used during registration to tailor the sample descriptions to fit minimum standards.
+To ensure that sample data is registered with at least a minimum amount of metadata, ENA provides <a href="https://www.ebi.ac.uk/ena/browser/checklists" target="_blank">“Sample Checklists”</a> which are used to tailor the sample descriptions to fit minimum standards.
 For convenience, we have created templates for the checklists we have used.
 The templates come with instructions on how to do an interactive submission, via the ENA Webin Portal, but even when doing a programmatic submission, the template can be useful for collecting all necessary descriptions / metadata.
 Download an appropriate template, and fill in the sheets according to the instructions in the template:
   <ul>
     <li>ERC000011 <a href="/files/meta-data-templates/metadata_template_default_ERC000011.xlsx">ENA default sample checklist </a>(Excel spreadsheet)</li>
     <li>ERC000015 <a href="/files/meta-data-templates/metadata_template_human-gut_ERC000015.xlsx">GSC MIxS human gut </a>(Excel spreadsheet)</li>